k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

 <td width="700pxl" valign="top">
 <p>Indicates whether the output structure should be manipulated automatically by Fabric.</p>
 <p>Values are True or False.</p>
 <p>Default = False.
-When True, Fabric brings the data response without parsing or formatting for the representation.</p>
+When True, Fabric brings the data response as is without parsing or formatting the response to be aligned with the Web Service output format.</p>
 </td>
 </tr>
 <tr>